codeonlyjs/bundle-free/readme.md

     </script>
     ```

-    Note: the name of the `.js` file is determined from the modules's `package.json` file `main` setting.
+    Note: the name of the `.js` file is determined from each modules's `package.json` file `main` setting.

 3. All files in the client app folder are served using Express' static file middleware

-4. All files in the `node_modules` folder are server using Express' static file middleware
+4. All files in the `node_modules` folder are served using Express' static file middleware
    mounted under `/node_modules`

 ## Using Vite